American Society of Plastic Surgeons

 • Cancer: The uncontrolled growth of abnormal cells in the body.
 Cancerous cells are also called malignant cells.

-• Capsular contracture: A complication of breast implant surgery which occurs when scar tissue that normally forms around the implant tightens and squeezes the implant and becomes firm.
+• Capsular contracture: A complication of breast implant surgery that occurs when scar tissue that normally forms around the implant tightens and squeezes the implant and becomes firm.

 • Cheiloplasty: Cleft lip repair surgery.